 With the holiday period fast approaching many students will soon be taking music exams.
-Preparing for a music exam is so important and by ‘preparing’ I am not referring to the amount of practice required to pass exams.
+Preparing for a music exam is so important and by ‘preparing’, I am not referring to the amount of practice required to pass exams.
 This goes without saying and is expected of all candidates; a considerable amount of practice is needed to achieve satisfactory marks.
 Once you have prepared thoroughly for your exam the real ‘practice’ begins; performance practice.

 It is too easy to go to your lessons every week and play your pieces and scales plus aural and sight reading, and think that you are now really ready for your exam.
 The problem with this is that you will turn up for the exam totally unprepared for the (often) huge inconvenience called nerves or performance anxiety.
 If you have never suffered from nerves or ‘stage fright’ before then this can come as quite a shock.
-You may be a super -confident type who is largely unaffected by these feelings but the overwhelming majority of candidates experience some of the following: heart palpitations, sweaty hands, memory muddle/loss or (my favourite) trembling legs and feet – exacerbated by high heels!!
+You may be a super-confident player who is largely unaffected by these feelings but the overwhelming majority of candidates experience some of the following: heart palpitations, sweaty hands, memory muddle/loss or (my favourite) trembling legs and feet – exacerbated by high heels!

 Don’t worry, this is all completely normal and there are many ways of dealing with these feelings.
 Your teacher may be instrumental in helping you deal with nerves however, you still may need to practice performing in addition to your lessons.

 The main issue to deal with when experiencing any kind of performance related stress is to learn how to control your mind.
 Once you have achieved this you will be able to focus fully on the music you are playing and not on what your audience is thinking.

 1. Thorough preparation is essential as I have mentioned above; it helps counteract the self doubt that so often creeps into the mind especially when ever higher standards are expected.